Commuting symplectomorphisms and Dehn twists in divisors

-Ailsa Keating \cite{Ke12} has recently obtained an exact sequence involving iterated Dehn twists in the Fukaya category of a symplectic manifold (extending Paul Seidel's original exact sequence \cite{Sei03_LES}).
-In this subsection we use it to prove Proposition~\ref{prop:growth_and_ring} (stated below).
-Then we apply it to compute Floer homology rings of vanishing spheres in some divisors.
+The main theorems of this chapter have been proved; this last section is devoted to an additional observation on the relation between the Floer cohomology of a Lagrangian sphere and its associated Dehn twist.
+Keating \cite{Ke14} has recently obtained an exact sequence involving iterated Dehn twists in the Fukaya category of a symplectic manifold, extending Seidel's original exact sequence \cite{Sei03_LES}.
+In this subsection we use it to prove Proposition~\ref{prop:growth_and_ring}, which is stated below.
+Then we apply it to compute Floer cohomology rings of vanishing spheres in some divisors.

 Let $X$ be a compact monotone symplectic manifold.
-Denote by $\F(X)=\oplus_{\lambda\in\R}\F(X)_\lambda$ its monotone Fukaya category over $\C$, decomposed into summands corresponding to the eigenvalues of multiplication with $c_1(X)$ in $QH(X)$.
-The basic language of \ai and Fukaya categories is explained in \cite{SeiBook08}, and the monotone version of the Fukaya category is discussed in \cite{She13}.
+Denote by $\F(X)$ its monotone Fukaya category over $\C$, which is a collection of \ai categories $\F(X)_\lambda$, $\lambda\in \C$, corresponding to the eigenvalues of multiplication with $c_1(X)$ in $QH^*(X)$.
 Our aim is to prove the following.